-All in all, the the Ceylonica Beach Hotel is fine for one night if arriving or leaving Sri Lanka.
+All in all, the Ceylonica Beach Hotel is fine for one night on your way in (or out) of Sri Lanka.

 Once we had sorted out our room, we headed out along the beach to find somewhere to eat our first Sri Lankan meal.
 After scouting around, the most likely-looking place was just a few buildings away from our hotel, at the Beach Villa Guest House.

 The Beach Villa is a real backpackers guesthouse.
 Nothing too fancy, basic rooms, reasonable prices and a decent bar and restaurant.
 After sinking a bottle of the local beer, we enjoyed a good rice and curry dinner.

-Before leaving, I took the guesthouse phone number for when we head back up here at the end of our trip.
+Before leaving, I took the guesthouse phone number for when we returned here at the end of our trip.

 After breakfast the following morning, we took a look at the beach (in daylight).
 This isn’t the best that Sri Lanka has to offer, by far.
 Nevertheless, there were plenty of tourists and locals out and about and they didn’t all seem to be just passing through like us.

-When we got back to our guesthouse, we arranged a ride with a tuk-tuk driver.
+When we got back to our guesthouse, we arranged transport with a tuk-tuk driver.
 He would take us to the main bus station in Negombo.
 From there, we planned to travel inland and northwards to Sigiriya.

 Though we didn’t know it at the time, there is no direct bus route from Negombo to Sigiriya.
 We would have to first travel to Kandy, and change buses there.
-Hopefully, we should have enough time to arrive before nightfall.
+We were hoping we had given ourselves enough time to arrive before nightfall.

 While chatting earlier to the staff of the Beach Villa Guest House, I learned my first word in Sinhalese: Evidently my name “Lee” means “wood”.
 Now that information could be useful…

 Let me see how I can work that into a conversation 🤔

 If you enjoyed Ceylonica Beach Hotel Negombo, check out our Sri Lanka Travel Plan.
 You may also like: